We have openings for more every-other week CSA shares!

 b.
 Do you want to pay in full at the beginning of the season (preferred by the farmers) OR would you rather pay in two installments?
 Half now and half on July 1st.

 At that time we will send you an invoice.
-Paypal is our preferred form of payment.
 Checks, debit and credit accepted.
 If you’d like to pay with EBT, let us know and we will work out a payment schedule for you.
 Feel free to contact us with any questions.

-If things do not change for the better, we will take the extra precaution of pre-packing your CSA shares into sanitized boxes for you to pick up, rather than setting up the CSA like a market.
+We are taking the extra precaution of pre-packing your CSA shares into paper bags for you to pick up, rather than reusing boxes or setting up the CSA market-style.

 These are undeniably chaotic times; the vulnerability of our globalized economic (and food!) system has been exposed, and now is a time we need to look to our neighbors and the land we call home for nourishment and resilience.